NY cities, towns, and villages can opt-out of marijuana retail if legislation passes

 ALBANY, N.Y.
-(NEWS 10)– New York State tax collection on adult use recreational marijuana could reach $350 million dollars per year, according to the Governor Cuomo’s Office.
-When it comes to sales tax on marijuana, 9 percent of the money would be going to the state, while 4 percent would be going to local governments if this legislation is passed.
+(NEWS10) — New York State tax collection on adult use recreational marijuana could reach $350 million dollars per year, according to Governor Andrew Cuomo’s Office.
+When it comes to sales tax on marijuana, 9 percent of the money would be going to the state, while 4 percent would be going to local governments if the legislation is passed.

 Local governments can opt out of having retail dispensaries in their area, however they will not receive tax revenue from it if they chose to do so.